 The editorial board of ULR which consisted of Stuart Hall, Gabriel Pearson, Ralph Samuel and Charles Taylor shared the view that Stalinism was the logical outcome of the Marxism.
 One historian Eric Hobsbawm who stayed in the CP shared that view. [ii].

-The ULR’s editorial position was best summoned up by Charles Taylor: who said ‘Stalinism did not just add itself to Communism, it was not an external element deflecting the main stream of Communist development.
+The ULR’s editorial position was best summoned up by Charles Taylor: who said ‘Stalinism did not just add itself to Communism, it was not an obvious element deflecting the mainstream of Communist development.
 In every real sense, it has grown out of Communism”. [iii]

 This hostility towards orthodox Marxism was not shown towards the British Labour Party.
 In fact, the ULR’s orientation towards the Labour Party was to try and push it in a left-wing direction.
-To do this the Universities and Left Review published a number of documents such as ‘The Insiders’, a study of ‘the men who rule British industry’ in 1957.
+To do this the Universities and Left Review published some documents such as ‘The Insiders’, a study of ‘the men who rule British industry’ in 1957.
 The ULR also published others outside the magazine who shared their view.
 Samuel published an article by John Hughes and Ken Alexander entitled A Socialist Wages Plan.
-Samuel called them the “New Left’s most influential contribution to Labour Party thought’”.
+Samuel called them the “New Left’s most influential contribution to Labour Party thought’.”

-Another orientation championed by the ULR was towards the radicalisation that was taking place inside the universities and young people were the prime target of the editors.
-While rejecting a revolutionary Marxist perspective they sought to attract young people to the magazine on the basis of a completely utopian socialist basis.
+Another orientation championed by the ULR was towards the radicalisation that was taking place inside the universities, and young people were the prime target of the editors.
+While rejecting a revolutionary Marxist perspective, they sought to attract young people to the magazine by an entirely utopian socialist basis.
 Their uncritical absorption of the method of the Frankfurt School theorists meant in essence that Samuel and the ULR shared the same theoretical premise that the working class was not an agency for revolutionary change.
-They instead took on board critical theory which saw the “emphasis moved from the liberation of the working class to broader issues of individual agency”.
+They instead took on board critical theory which saw the “emphasis moved from the liberation of the working class to broader issues of individual agency.”

 Labour Review and the Socialist Labour League

 The ULR was not the only magazine around in 1957 that sought to gain political ground from the breakup of the Communist Party.
-A magazine of a completely different political caliber was founded by Gerry Healy’s the Club forerunner of the SLL (Socialist Labour League) called Labour Review.
+A magazine of an entirely different political caliber was founded by Gerry Healy’s the Club forerunner of the SLL (Socialist Labour League) called Labour Review.

-Healy’s initial response to the ULR was friendly and he sought a dialogue with them and other New Left groups.
+Healy’s initial response to the ULR was friendly, and he sought a dialogue with them and other New Left groups.
 The ULR’s hostility to Trotskyism soon became apparent.
-Samuel said “There has been a quite extraordinary mushrooming of inner-party groups.
+Samuel said “There has been a incredible mushrooming of inner-party groups.
 On the ultra-Left—the dissidence of Dissent—a dozen ‘vanguard’ parties, and as many tendencies and groups, compete for the honor of leading a non-existent revolutionary working class”. [iv]

-Healy was not only rebuffed by the ULR, but E P Thompson’s New Reasoner was equally hostile towards the SLL leaving Healy to state that a “Comrade Thompson seems to have cast away all the luggage, he was equipped within the Communist Party except one soiled old suitcase labelled anti-Trotskyism”.
+Healy was not only rebuffed by the ULR, but E P Thompson’s New Reasoner was equally hostile towards the SLL leaving Healy to state that a “Comrade Thompson seems to have cast away all the luggage, he was equipped within the Communist Party except one soiled old suitcase labeled anti-Trotskyism.”

 Pearce’s article warning of the dangers of founding the New Left Review without a thorough assimilation of the struggle waged by Leon Trotsky against Stalinism was prescient.
 Pearce warned of the dangers of an uncritical attitude by the ULR editors towards their past affiliation to Stalinism and their hostility towards the orthodox Marxist in the SLL.